Lineas: 2021: Strategic expansion

-In 2021, the Société Fédérale de Participations et d’Investissement (SFPI/FPIM) acquired SNCB/NMBS’ remaining 10% minority share, marking the end of SNCB/NMBS’ involvement.
-Lineas also expanded its presence in the Dutch market through the acquisition of Independent Rail Partner (IRP), strengthening its capabilities with additional locomotives and expertise.
+In 2021, the Belgian Federal Holding and Investment Company (SFPI/FPIM) acquired SNCB/NMBS’ remaining 10% minority share, marking the end of SNCB/NMBS’ involvement.
+Lineas also expanded its presence in the Dutch market through the acquisition of Independent Rail Partner (IRP).

 2022: Transformation and change in leadership

-A transformation plan was launched to ensure long-term growth and efficiency.
-Additionally, a new executive chairman was appointed to steer the company into its next phase.

 On 1 April 2022, Lineas became the first rail company to apply a dynamic energy surcharge to all of its services; a spokesperson stated that this change was made to compensate for soaring energy prices.

-That same year, the Netherlands Authority for Consumers and Markets concluded that Lineas had been discriminated in the allocation of train paths at two emplacement yards in the Netherlands.

-2023: Financial restructuring
+Financial performance

-Lineas initiated a capital increase project, with the first €20 million raised by existing shareholders to support its growth and restructuring plans.

-Prior to 2023, Lineas, along with The Signalling Company, participated in the joint venture ERTMS Solutions.
-Early 2023, a 93.9% stake in the latter was acquired by Škoda Transportation.
-The Signalling Company has been a major supplier of Class B signaling system and European Train Control System (ETCS) equipment to various companies, including Lineas.

-2024: Continued investment and financial strengthening

-The company further consolidates its financial position with: